QuantGen/BGData/README.md

 The [ff package for R](http://cran.r-project.org/web/packages/ff/index.html) implements memory mapped arrays and provides a very fast implementation of indexing operations, which allows accessing cells of the array almost at the same speed as accessing those cells in a regular matrix object that is held in RAM.
 However, with `ff` the array size is limited to the size of an integer; with genomic data we often exceed this.

-We are therefore developing new classes (`rmmMatrix` and `cmmMatrix`) which are essentially collections of `ff` objects.
-In these classes we distribute a matrix either by rows (`rmmMatrix`) or columns (`cmmMatrix`) into multiple `ff` objects.
+We are therefore developing new classes (`RowLinkedMatrix` and `ColumnLinkedMatrix`) which are essentially collections of `ff` objects.
+In these classes we distribute a matrix either by rows (`RowLinkedMatrix`) or columns (`ColumnLinkedMatrix`) into multiple `ff` objects.
 We have developed indexing and many other methods that allow the user to deal with these objects as if they were regular matrices.
-In addition we have developed methods that can take `rmmMatrix` or `cmmMatrix` as input to compute genomic relationship matrices, etc.
+In addition we have developed methods that can take `RowLinkedMatrix` or `ColumnLinkedMatrix` as input to compute genomic relationship matrices, etc.

-The classes `cmmMatrix` and `rmmMatrix` were designed to hold genotype data.
+The classes `ColumnLinkedMatrix` and `RowLinkedMatrix` were designed to hold genotype data.
 The class `BGData` contains three slots `@geno`, `@pheno` and `@map`, and can be used to hold GWAS data.

 ![Conceptual Diagram](https://docs.google.com/drawings/d/1m2bV3-woWrO9F9_RXxw30FlzUORXzcnaIPJUlxc-MMk/pub?w=739&h=559)